miklevin/MikeLev.in/_posts/2025-01-04-un-externalizing-helper-function.md

 ## BONK!

 **Me**: Well, that worked!
-That's some heavy handed baton passing there, haha!
+That's some heavy handed baton passing there, ahaha!
 I know you're a machine, but that's like passing the baton by konking the receiver over the head with it.

 **Claude**: 😄 You're right!
 It's like instead of a smooth handoff in a relay race, we're throwing the baton and yelling "CATCH!"